Heather Barbour Fenty

 7. Mental Health

 And what about “psycho”?
 It might be great if you are into horror movies.
-But it’s on the non inclusive list because it might offend someone dealing with mental health challenges.
+But it’s on the non inclusive language list because it might offend someone dealing with mental health challenges.
+It also connotes negative stereotypes about mental disability.

 Do you say let’s do a “sanity check” when double-checking something?
 You might be unknowingly using non-inclusive language if so.
 Using the word “sanity” might offend someone with a neurodiversity or mental illness.